 Lifestyle Does Matter

-Choose a business that suits your lifestyle needs.
+Choose the right business to suit your lifestyle needs.
 For example, if you want to work at home, consider an e-commerce business instead of something that requires traveling for customer sales calls and meetings.
 If you need to maintain irregular business hours and you require flexibility in your schedule, consider a business specializing in logo and brand development, writing or other “project-oriented” businesses where keeping specific hours is not critical.

 That Thing Called Money

 Carefully consider your business financing requirements.
 If you don’t want to raise money or get investors involved, pick something that you can grow organically without outside funding.
 Start small and let the business revenues provide the operational and growth capital you’ll need.
 Some businesses are much less capital intensive to start up than others.
 For example, with many consulting businesses, all you need is a business card and some basic marketing materials to support your qualifications for sales purposes.